lifthrasiir/angolmois/INTERNALS.md

 Inserts a "bomb" which is detonated when the player is pressing the key as the bomb passes through the bottom of the screen.
 The bomb is displayed as a dark red object (regardless of the color of lanes and other objects).
-The bomb has no grading area, but if the bomb is detonated before the grading area of long note end is reached, then the bomb immediately ends the long note grading.
+The bomb has no grading area.
+The bomb cannot be placed inside the long note.

 Detonating a bomb results in MISS grade.
-The amount of gauge decrease is specified with the base-36 key, or `ZZ` for the instant death[^4].
-The base-36 key has a unit of 0.5%; `01` for 0.5% decrease, `02` for 1%
-decrease, `2S` for 50% decrease, and `5K` for 100% decrease.
-Angolmois ignores
-more than 100% decrease except for `ZZ`.
+The amount of gauge decrease is specified with the base-36 alphanumeric key, or `ZZ` for the instant death[^4].
+The base-36 key has a unit of 0.5%; `01` for 0.5% decrease, `02` for 1% decrease, `2S` for 50% decrease, and `5K` for 100% decrease.
+Angolmois ignores more than 100% decrease except for `ZZ`.

-The bomb itself cannot be placed in the long note or at the same position as other notes, but the invisible object can overlap with it.
+The bomb itself cannot be placed in the long note or at the same position as other objects, but the invisible object can overlap with it.
 It is possible to abuse this behavior to provide a custom bomb sound (somewhat).

 [^4]: Angolmois does not have the instant death except for this kind of bombs.
       It is not same as pressing ESC, as it will always display "YOU FAILED!" message.
+No bomb sound is played in this case.

 ### Control Flow